greenhost/BackJob/README.md

 ~~~

 ##Changelog
+- 0.43 - Added backlog-cleanup for the database, so that it won't fill up with completed requests.
+Keep in mind that there are two different time-scales, one for successfully finished jobs, and one for all jobs including failed ones.
+Setting these to 0 days will stop cleanup entirely, this might lead to an ever-expanding database!
+Thanks to Arno S for noticing this omission.
 - 0.42 - Few bugfixes: creation of table, cache was unuseable, a typo
 - 0.41 - Small bugfix
 - 0.40 - Added monitoring thread that waits for the job to end, so requests that end prematurely still finish.
 Also, you can specify a number of seconds to wait until processing, and multiple requests with the exact same route will be merged together into one request.